Product

 PR-1811 Guidance: Inventory (Wisconsin)

-The PR-1811 Inventory form is used by personal representatives to itemize and report all property subject to administration in a decedent's estate, including encumbrances and marital property, as part of formal or informal probate proceedings in Wisconsin.
+The PR-1811 Inventory form is used by a personal representative to itemize and report all property when administrating a decedent's estate (including encumbrances and marital property) as part of formal or informal probate proceedings in Wisconsin.
 Jump to guide on filling it out.

 Don't settle for the empty PDF.